 In addition, one of five pits discovered during the 1973/74 excavations, to the south of the central hearth, produced charcoal that was radiocarbon dated to between AD100-AD1050.
 The pit that produced the date is thought to be contemporary to the others.

 From the writings of the classical authors who mention northern Britain, we know that by the 4th century AD the Picts – known to the Romans as “Picti” or “Painted People” – were the predominant force in northern Scotland.

 Orkney was, at least for a time, part of this Pictish Kingdom, possibly with its own ruler/rulers, but owing fealty to a central High King.

 Adomnan, the biographer of St Columbus, states that there were Orcadians at the court of the Pictish High King, Bridei, in AD565.

 These Orcadians were described as “hostages” which could imply that relations between Orkney and Pictish King was perhaps strained.
 Some historians, however, have pointed out that these “hostages” could have an altogether less hostile interpretation and that they were merely guests at the King’s court.

 Although we now know they were simply the descendants of the original broch builders, surprisingly little is known about the Pictish Orcadians.

-The most typically Pictish items that can still be seen today are the ornately carved symbol stones dotted across northern Scotland.
-The meaning of these symbol stones is still debated today.
+The most typically Pictish items that can still be seen today are the ornately carved symbol stones dotted across northern Scotland, the meaning of which is still hotly debated.
 Orkney only boasts a handful of these symbol stones, the best-known being the one on the Brough of Birsay, an offshore island settlement on the west coast of the Orkney Mainland.